minute read

 The C API revolves around the Automation1Controller handle and C functions that are prefixed with Automation1_ and accessible through Automation1.h.
 You can use these functions to access all the controller features.

 To get an instance of an Automation1Controller handle, you must connect to an Automation1 controller.
 There are some functions that will connect to an Automation1 controller and give you an Automation1Controller handle.
-They are as follows:
+Refer to the example that follows:

 Copy